rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are not typically considered unsafe

+This is a list of behaviour usually considered *bad* but not *unsafe*.

 * Deadlocks
 * Reading data from private fields (`std::repr`, `format!("{:?}", x)`)
 * Leaks due to reference count cycles, even in the global heap